PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 b) Axis direction
 ~~~~~~~~~~~~~~~~~

 Select an **axis direction** (or a combination of axis directions) that describe the direction of movement.
 See the :ref:`global_settings` page for how to switch between relative ipsi/contra and absolute left/right directions on the horizontal axis.
-See a description of :ref:`signing_space_module` for a visual representation of these options.
+See a description of :ref:`signing_space_page` for a visual representation of these options.

 Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of axes should be interpreted as a diagonal or angled movement with all of the selected directions applying simultaneously.
 See the note on :ref:`combinations of axes<axes_entry>` for a visual description of how this works.
 For sequential movements in different directions, you should create multiple movement modules and assign them to the ``x-slot visualization`` to record their temporal order.